cannikin/pragmatic-rails-deployment/manuscript/1-the-rails-app.md

 Let's take a look at some of the code. `config/routes.rb` is usually a good place to start poking around a new app:

-    Rails.application.routes.draw do
-      resources :posts do
-        resources :comments
-      end
-      resources :sessions, :only => [:new, :create, :destroy]

-      root :to => 'posts#index'
-    end
     <<(code/routes.rb)

 # TODO